28 February 2018

 ST:TNG s01e25 “Conspiracy”

-(introduces the parasites who later play a big part in the Relaunch)
+(introduces the bluegill parasites who play a big part in Season 8 of the ST:DS9 Relaunch)

 ST:TNG s02e08 “A Matter of Honor”